-	All other documents submitted by the employee at Level One.
+- All other documents submitted by the individual at Level One.

 Recordings of the Level One and Level Two conferences, if any, shall be maintained with the Level One and Level Two records.

-	If the employee did not receive the relief requested at Level Two or if the time for a response has expired, the employee may appeal the decision to the Board.
+If the individual did not receive the relief requested at Level Two or if the time for a response has expired, he or she may appeal the decision to the Board.

 The appeal notice must be filed in writing, on a form provided by the District, within ten days of the date of the written Level Two response or, if no response was received, within ten days of the Level Two response deadline.

-	The Superintendent or designee shall inform the employee of the date, time, and place of the Board meeting at which the complaint will be on the agenda for presentation to the Board.
+The Superintendent or designee shall inform the individual of the date, time, and place of the Board meeting at which the complaint will be on the agenda for presentation to the Board.

 The Superintendent or designee shall provide the Board the record of the Level Two appeal.
-The employee may request a copy of the Level Two record.
+The individual may request a copy of the Level Two record.

 The Level Two record shall include:

 - The notice of appeal from Level One to Level Two.